Welcome

 What I am doing

 I draw upon my own lineage of body-mind practices from Italian folklore traditions that come from L'Aquila/Pratola Peligna and throughout the southern regions as well.
 I am in the on-going process of reconnecting to these practices as a way to heal.
-Finding connection to my ancestral Italian practices, like that of the Tarantella or Tarantism (the trance dance of the spider) has begun a process of reconnection.
-Tarantism dates back to the 11th century.
-The practice was common in Southern Italy, especially in the province of Taranto, during the 16th and 17th centuries.
-This journey of discovering my blood memory practices as a somatic practitioner keeps me grounded and authentic in my offerings
+Finding connection to my ancestral Italian practices, like that of the Tarantella or Tarantism (the trance dance of the spider) and tarot, has begun a process of reconnection.

 Additionally, I continue to participate in conversations, lectures and workshops around how I can collectively work towards dismantling white supremacy within my communities and within myself.
 It has been important for me to truly understand, especially as a guest here on stolen Indigenous land, the historical and ongoing violence and cultural genocide the First Nations peoples experience under the colonial project known as "Canada".
 I also maintain a commitment to increasing access to all forms of healing for communities experiencing barriers and through mutual aid.
-I strive to continue to offer services in accessible ways to reduce barriers.
+I strive to continue to offer services in accessible ways to reduce barriers and by staying grounded in cultural humility and awareness.

 Land Acknowledgement